Organic fiducial inference: Examples with restricted parameter spaces

-To illustrate a specific case, Figures~4(a) and~4(b) show histograms of one million independent random values drawn from, respectively, the marginal density of $\tau=\tau_0+\tau_1$ and the marginal density of $\tau_1$ over this joint fiducial density assuming that the LPD function that was used to form both of the densities $f(\tau\,|\,\tau_0,x)$ and $f(\tau_0\,|\,x_0)$ was the simple step function given in equation~(\ref{equ17}) and that $\alpha=4$, $x_0=3$ and $x=2$.
-The solid-line and dashed-line curves in Figure~4(a) represent the posterior density of $\tau$ that corresponds, respectively, to the use of the Jeffreys prior for the case when $\tau$ is unrestricted over the interval $(0,\infty)$ and to the use of this prior density with the condition that $\tau>0.75$, where 0.75 ($=x_0/\alpha$) is clearly the maximum likelihood estimate of $\tau_0$.
-These curves have been added to this figure, only because we know that, under the conditions in question, they closely approximate the fiducial densities for $\tau$ when the LPD function being considered is used.
-In particular, comparing the lower tails of the histogram and the dashed-line curve in Figure~4(a), highlights the extra uncertainty that is introduced by taking into account the statistical error in the estimation of $\tau_0$.
+The solid curve and the dashed curve in Figure~4(a) represent the posterior density of the event rate $\tau$ that would be formed on the basis of observing only the value of the count $x$, i.e.\ the value 2, and not the value of the count $x_0$, if the prior density of $\tau$ that was used was, respectively, the Jeffreys prior for the case in question when $\tau$ is unrestricted over the interval $(0,\infty)$, i.e.\ the function of $\tau$ given in equation~(\ref{equ18}), and the same prior density but with the condition that $\tau>0.75$ $(=x_0/\alpha)$, or in other words, that $\tau$ is greater than the maximum likelihood estimate of $\tau_0$ that would be formed on the basis of observing the count $x_0$.
+The main reason that these curves have been added to this figure is because we know that the posterior densities that they represent closely approximate the fiducial densities of $\tau$ that, under the assumption that we had no or very little pre-data knowledge about the event rate $\tau$ over the ranges of $\tau$ concerned, would be naturally formed on the basis of the same observed count $x$.
+As a result, we can, for example, compare the left-hand tails of the marginal density functions of $\tau$ represented by the histogram and the dashed curve in Figure~4(a), and appreciate the extra uncertainty that is introduced by taking into account the statistical error in the estimation of the threshold $\tau_0$.